Year Founded: 1964. Learn more about Country Day's history.

 Bathrooming: Children are not required to be potty trained to attend CDS.
 Our school is equipped with child-sized bathrooms in most of the classrooms and in hallways nearby.
 We have changing tables for children in diapers, as well.

-Weather closures: We aim to announce any weather related early closures or late openings by 6am when possible.
+Weather closures: we aim to announce any weather related early closures or late openings by 7 a.m. when possible.
 While we often follow Fairfax County closures, this is not always the case so we encourage parents to check the website, WTOP, NBC4, and look for emails for updates.

 Summer programs: Camp CDS runs for 6 weeks following the end of the school year.
 Learn more about our swim program and variety of camp classes.